 Gina Luciani (USA)

-Gina Luciani is described as “One of those amazing young flutists who has all the musical bases covered” by Jim Walker and “A leading flutist of her generation, who embodies the essence of intelligent, energetic and sophisticated musicality,” by Laurel Anne Maurer.
-An avid freelance musician in Southern California, Gina performs frequently in solo, chamber, and orchestral settings and can be heard on many recordings.
+Gina Luciani performs frequently in solo, chamber and orchestral settings and can be heard on many recordings in the film and television industry.
+She has collaborated with legendary artists such as Kenneth Cooper, Mike Garson, James Newton Howard, Ronald Leonard, Randy Newman, Jim Walker and John Williams.
+Gina is described as “One of those amazing young flutists who has all the musical bases covered” by Jim Walker and “A leading flutist of her generation, who embodies the essence of intelligent, energetic and sophisticated musicality,” by Laurel Ann Maurer.

 Gina Luciani (USA)